drscotthawley/SPNet/README.md

 _S.H.
 Hawley, Oct 2017-Jan 2020._

 _Warning: This is "research" code, modified many times over the span of 3+ years to support only one user (me).
-It is shared publicly here for the purposes of transparency and verification,  but it should not be regarded as a "package" or library maintained for general public use -- you may find it messy and frustrating._
+It is shared publicly here for the purposes of transparency and verification,  but it should not be regarded as a "package" or library maintained for general public use._